Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Corrections

 \subsection{Uncorrelated background: \AuAu\ collisions}

-We introduce the effect of uncorrelated background fluctuations on \pTjetdet, generating a distribution of \pTreco\ which models the measurement.
-This follows the embedding procedure outlined in~\cite{Adamczyk:2017yhe}, with three different classes of jet model used for systematic variation: PYTHIA-generated jets at the detector level; the same but with azimuthal correlation between trigger \pizero\ and the EP due to non-zero \vtwo\ of the trigger hadron; and ``Single Particle'' (SP) jets in which one particle carries \pTreco\ and is collinear with the jet centroid.
+The effect of uncorrelated background fluctuations on \pTjetdet\ is determined using the embedding procedure described in Ref.~\cite{Adamczyk:2017yhe}.
+Three different classes of jet model are used for systematic variation: PYTHIA-generated jets at the detector level; the same but with azimuthal correlation between trigger \pizero\ and the EP due to non-zero \vtwo\ of the trigger hadron; and ``Single Particle'' (SP) jets in which one particle carries \pTreco\ and is collinear with the jet centroid.

-As shown in Refs.~\cite{Adam:2015doa,Adamczyk:2017yhe,STAR:2020xiv}, the background response matrices for inclusive and semi-inclusive jet observables calculated by embedding PYTHIA-generated jets and SP jets are very similar, demonstrating that jet reconstruction in the heavy-ion environment is largely independent of the specific fragmentation distribution of the jet population.
-This in turn indicates that corrections based on this embedding procedure are likewise valid for inclusive and semi-inclusive observables of quenched jets, whose fragmentation distribution is {\it a priori} unknown.
+As shown in Refs.~\cite{Adam:2015doa,Adamczyk:2017yhe,STAR:2020xiv}, the background response matrices for inclusive and semi--inclusive jet distributions calculated by embedding PYTHIA-generated jets and SP jets are very similar, demonstrating that jet reconstruction in the heavy-ion environment is largely independent of the specific fragmentation distribution of the jet population.
+This in turn indicates that corrections based on this procedure are valid for inclusive and semi-inclusive distributions of quenched jets, whose fragmentation distribution is {\it a priori} unknown.
 We utilize SP embedding for the primary analysis, because it provides the clearest criteria for matching particle and detector-level jets.